 Glycerin Maintains Skin Hydration

 One of the top benefits of glycerin for the skin is its ability to maintain skin hydration.
-Glycerin, with its remarkable humectant prowess, attracts and retains moisture from the surroundings, ensuring that the skin remains well-hydrated and supple.
+Glycerin is really good at pulling in and keeping moisture in your skin so it stays nicely hydrated and flexible.

 Glycerin Boosts The Barrier’s Function